+As the diversity of our community continues to grow, it is more important than ever that non-profit boards of directors reflect the community they serve.
 Blueprint for Leadership taps into the significant diverse talent in Berks County and trains individuals to serve in key leadership volunteer positions.
-The next course will begin in the Fall of 2021 and conclude with a class graduation.
+Courses begin in the spring each year and conclude with a class graduation.
 Throughout the course, participants will:

-- Engage in the training sessions - seven morning workshops, one a week for five hours, followed by a graduation session
+- Engage in the seven training sessions - one full-day workshop and six half-day workshops, followed by a graduation

 - Become aware of the influences that culture, values and beliefs have on how we interact with each other and to leverage that awareness into becoming an effective leader